BenCaunt/CTRL-ALT-FTC/the-pid-controller/the-derivative-term.md

 ## The Derivative Term

 You can think of the PID controller's derivative term like a car's suspension or another type of dampener.
 The derivative of a PID controller is just the current rate of change of the error.
-If you think back to your first algebra class, you probably remember a formula that looked something like the following to get the slope of a line:&#x20;
+If you think back to your first algebra class, you probably remember a formula that looked something like the following to get the slope of a line:

 ![](../.gitbook/assets/slope-formula.png)

-&#x20;The derivative of a PID controller effectively does the same thing.
+ The derivative of a PID controller effectively does the same thing.
 We calculate the current rate of change of the error by doing the following:

 \
 **(error - last error) / delta time**